gdemengin/pipeline-logparser/README.md

 * implementation of https://stackoverflow.com/a/57351397

 Content:
-  it provides
-  * APIs to capture logs from any block of pipeline code
+  * `withLogs` wrapper to capture logs from any block of pipeline code
     ```
     withLogs('logs1') {
       ...